awslabs/mountpoint-s3/dev-container/README.md

 As an example, you might have credentials available in your `~/.aws/` folder.
 You can use the `--use-credentials-from-aws-config` option to bind mount that directory into the container.

+You may even want to configure an AWS profile which you use inside the container.
+In this case, you may have credentials inside `~/.aws/credentials` and then add `AWS_PROFILE` to your dotenv file.

 See `--help` for more available arguments.